Philippa Cullen: Life and work

+Legacy

 Cullen was the subject of an archival exhibition in 2016 curated by Stephen Jones, Dancing the music: Philippa Cullen 1950–75.
+An expanded version of this exhibition was held in 2023 at the McClelland Sculpture Park and Gallery in Melbourne; Iran Sanadzadeh performed on her pressure-sensitive floors, developed from Cullen's work.
 She is featured in the Know My Name exhibition at the National Gallery of Australia.
 The Dancer – A Biography for Philippa Cullen by Evelyn Juers was published by Giramondo in October 2021.
-Cullen’s movement-sensitive floors are held at the University of Adelaide and have inspired a younger generation of dancers and choreographers, including the work of the Utter Stories Team.